Answer a few simple questions to make your document in minutes

 Securely sign online and invite others to sign

-Making a Florida Healthcare Power of Attorney
+FAQs about making a Florida Medical Power of Attorney

-A Florida Healthcare Power of Attorney is a legal document that gives someone else permission to make healthcare decisions for you, such as requesting or refusing specific medical treatments, when you cannot do so.
+A Florida Medical Power of Attorney is a legal document that gives someone else permission to make healthcare decisions for you, such as requesting or refusing specific medical treatments, when you cannot do so.

 The person granting permission is known as the "principal," while the individuals or organizations gaining authority are called the "agents."
 Designed for Florida residents, our Power of Attorney for health care can be used in Miami-Dade County, Broward County, Palm Beach County, and in all other counties across the state.
 All Florida Medical PoA forms from Rocket Lawyer can be tailored to address your specific situation.
 This essential document will provide confirmation to medical providers and other parties that your chosen representative(s) can make choices for you when you are not able.